Montessori Teacher Training

 The Montessori Institute

-The first three modules’ work begins with an overview of Montessori theory and practice, following the child’s natural development and focusing on the period from conception to age three.
-Obstetrics, hygiene, and nutrition cover the anatomy and physiology of reproduction, fetal development, birth, health issues, and the puerperium (the first eight weeks after birth).
+The first three sessions begin with an overview of Montessori theory and practice, following the child’s natural development and focusing on the period from conception to age three.
+Obstetrics, hygiene, and nutrition cover the anatomy and physiology of reproduction, fetal development, birth, health issues, and puerperium (the first eight weeks after birth).
 We consider the preparation of supportive and beautiful environments and their adaptation to the child’s changing needs.
 Emphasis is on the home and family environment during this first summer of training, but is easily applied to group settings.
 The first summer ends with a practice written examination and a conference.

 Comprehensive written and oral examinations are given at the end of the second summer session, offering an opportunity to consolidate and share what was learned.